wbm1113/RaidLiveArenaAutoClicker/README.md

 I don't know.

 ### Can the script intelligently ban/pick the right champions?
-No.  The script will always pick the same 5 champions, ban your opponent's first champion, and select your last champion as the lead.
+No.  The script will always pick the same 5 champions, ban your opponent's first champion, and select your second to last champion as the lead.

 ### Can the script intelligently play the battle for me?
 No.  All battles are run on full auto.